rpbouman/huey/README.md

 Originally, DuckDB characterized itself not so much as a (A)DMBS, but as an in-process, aka "embedded", "local-first" data engine.
 While DuckDB remains committed to its embedded roots, one can observe an ongoing trend to offer more and more ways to integrate with other external relational datastores, in particular Data Lakes.

-DuckDB perspective, such external datasources take the form of a RDMBS that is "attached" to the current, local (embedded) instance.
+From the DuckDB perspective, such external datasources take the form of a database that is "attached" to the current, local (embedded) instance.
 The "attachment" is an abstraction that encapsulates a lot of the details of the external datastore.
 - In the most basic case, the attached database is simply a pointer to a static data store that the local duckdb engine gets to manage.
 This is what happens when you attach a DuckDB or SQLIte database file to the current instance.
 - In other cases, the local DuckDB instance acts as engine to a central Data Lake (or rather Data Lakehouse); that is: a collection of essentially static, flat datafiles, but with an additional bookkeeping protocol on top to represent physical data files as logical table objects.
 Concrete examples of this are external [Iceberg](https://duckdb.org/docs/current/core_extensions/iceberg/overview) and [Unity](https://duckdb.org/docs/current/core_extensions/unity_catalog) catalogs.